The Autumn Republic

-The Autumn Republic is the third book of The Powder Mage trilogy written by American author Brian McClellan.
+The Autumn Republic is a fantasy novel by American author Brian McClellan, the third book of The Powder Mage trilogy.
 It is the sequel to Promise of Blood (2013) and The Crimson Campaign (2014) and was released on February 10, 2015.
 The audiobook was narrated by Christian Rodska.

 Plot

 Field Marshal Tamas has returned to Adro after being chased for months behind enemy lines.
 For the first time in history, the capital of Adro is in the hands of a foreign invader.
 Reinforcements are weeks away, and friends and foes have become indistinguishable of each other.

 Inspector Adamat, still searching for his kidnapped son, finds himself drawn into the very heart of the action, struggling to keep up with the mutiny that has turned the Adran army against itself.

 Meanwhile, Taniel Two-Shot is hunted by men he once thought his friends, and finds himself the only hope for Adro.

 Pre-publication

 On February 21, 2014 McClellan wrote on his blog that he had almost finished the third book.
 The cover, made by Gene Mollica and Lauren Panepinto of Orbit Books, was revealed on McClellan's official website on February 24, 2014.